 Simply work to have more neutral thoughts and try to add in some that are caring, validating, comforting, soothing, protecting, providing, or motivating.

 Want more on feeling better in your body and less stressed when eating?
-Sign up for the waitlist for my course: The Path to Living Well to help you transform your relationship to your food and body.
-[Plus, you'll get $100 off the price when it launches!]
+Sign up for the waitlist for my course: The Path to Living Well to help you transform your relationship with your food and body.

 MORE INTUITIVE EATING POSTS YOU'LL LOVE:

 - Why Emotional Eating Isn't Bad